cforlando/road-closures-ux/README.md

 ## Project Lead: Cassie Wilcox @csndra0504
 ## Stakeholders: Scott Walker, Natalie Bednarz - City of Orlando

-Road Closures project is UX project exploring the current user experience of Scott Walker, a city employee as he creates the documents and uploads the information to the public concerning road closures with in the Orlando city limits.
+Road Closures project is a UX project exploring the current user experience of Scott Walker, a city employee as he creates the documents and uploads the information to the public concerning road closures with in the Orlando city limits.

 Our goal is to create a solution that will have 2 outcomes:

 1. Make Scott's job easier, not harder.
 2. Output data in an open format to the Data Portal to be used in a map solution avalible to the public.

 This project will begin as a UX project, mapping Scotts journey as he completes his job to understand his process and pain points.
 Then we will prototype solutions and work with Scott in a co-creation process to ensure the final product is something that meets Scott's needs.

 ***